rickwassing/cicada-develop/docs/installation-standalone-macos.rst

     :align: center

 2. Unzip and open the downloaded folder 'cicada-app-installers-master'.
-3. Open the 'install-cicada-0.1.2_MacOs' App by holding ``Control`` while you click on the file, and select 'Open'.
+3. Open the 'install-cicada-x.x.x_MacOs' App by holding ``Control`` while you click on the file, and select 'Open'.

 .. figure:: images/installation-standalone-macos-2.png
     :width: 532px